|

 defunct Cheshire Council - but I understand this is not down to the

-work on replacing the signs appears to have come to a halt for the
+work of replacing the signs appears to have come to a halt for

-Nantwich, motorists are sent all round the houses to get to Crewe by
+are sent all round the houses to get to Crewe by yet another route,

 But the problem here is

-(seen left)directs motorists to Crewe along the A532 (actually
+that a new sign (seen right) directs motorists to Crewe along the

-in completely the opposite direction) with the fourth sign along this
+A532 (actually in completely the opposite direction) with the fourth

 Note the inclusion of the